Untitled

 Come back to the main jury page and click the link/box labelled Jury Orientation in Vermont.
 This is an 18 min. video on YouTube by Vermont Supreme Court Justice Harold Eaton, watch it.

-Discussion: Write a 450-500-word essay where you select the county where you live or work or go to college, your choice, and explain 1) the county you selected and the street address of the courthouse; 2) whether you want to write about civil or criminal court (your choice); 3) the duties you’ll fulfill if selected for jury service, and the expectations of you in serving, and what you can expect as part of the process and experience.
+Discussion: Write a 350-400-word essay where you select the county where you live or work or go to college, your choice, and explain 1) the county you selected and the street address of the courthouse; 2) whether you want to write about civil or criminal court (your choice); 3) the duties you’ll fulfill if selected for jury service, and the expectations of you in serving, and what you can expect as part of the process and experience.
+What do you have to be able to do to effectively be a juror?
+What would disqualify you from being a juror in Vermont?

 Read: At the Vermont Judiciary website homepage https://www.vermontjudiciary.org/ look below the white search box for the box/link Self Help and click it open.
 These pages are for anyone planning to represent themselves in a civil, criminal, family, probate, environmental, judicial bureau, or even Vermont Supreme Court case.
 You’ll find boxes/links at the right side and lower part of the screen.
 Open and read all, you’ll be re-directed to outside websites for some organizations such as the Vermont Bar Association for their lawyer referral service, and to Vermont Legal Aid and Vermont Legal Services.
-This combined site has a lot of helpful information, it will take time to read it all so don’t rush.
+This combined site has a lot of helpful information, it will take time to read it all so be sure to give yourself enough time.

-Discussion: Write a 450-500-word where you put yourself in one (1) of these roles below and explain how you would prepare to represent yourself in court using these resources, and what other options to self-representation you have.
+Discussion: Write a 350-400-word where you put yourself in one (1) of these roles below and explain how you would prepare to represent yourself in court using these resources, and what other options to self-representation you have.
 Note the Latin phrase for appearing in court by one’s self without an attorney is called proceeding pro se.
 Here are your options for types of cases, begin your answer by stating which one you’re using.
-See below for ideas about how to approach this question.
+What types of evidence will you offer the court, both physical and in the form of testimony from witnesses?
+What do you have to prove, or disprove, to win your case?

 1) You are being sued in Vermont Superior Court: Civil Division in a breach (breaking) of contract case where the amount in dispute is $25,000.